Chartered Surveyor; Project Manager; Corporate Officer; Special Advisor; Geo-political Counsellor; ambassador of reconciliation.

 Born in Belfast, Northern Ireland, Mark lives in Annapolis, Maryland with his wife Karen.
-Their daughter Grace (19) is a senior at the College of Charleston in South Carolina.
+Their daughter Grace (20) is a recent graduate of the College of Charleston in South Carolina.

 Mark grew up during the Northern Ireland “troubles” that raged from 1968 until the Good Friday Agreement of 1998, and was actively involved in the peace process and in post-conflict transformation as an ambassador of reconciliation.

 For 25 years, Mark worked as a Chartered Surveyor and Company Director in development, regeneration, and corporate governance of multi-jurisdictional real estate and investment vehicles.
 He is a Fellow of the Royal Institution of Chartered Surveyors and a Member of the Association for Project Management.

 For a decade, from 1996, Mark was Development Director of a U.K.-based global real estate group Scarborough Developments plc, through which he helped to deliver Public Private Partnerships, city regeneration, and port and infrastructure development projects.

 During the mid-1990’s, from a platform of business and economic regeneration, Mark became involved with the Northern Ireland “peace process” — frankly, before there was a so-called peace process!

 In 2002 Mark was appointed by a Government Minister as a Commissioner of the Port of Belfast, the third-busiest port in the U.K., which encompasses Europe’s largest waterfront regeneration, known as Titanic Quarter, where RMS Titanic was built in 1909 and today where Game of Thrones is filmed.